rapid7/insightconnect-plugins/active_directory_ldap/help.md

 # Description

-This plugin utilizes Microsoft's Active Directory service to create and manage domains, users, and objects within a network.
-This plugin supports Windows Server 2008 and later.
-Some testing has been done with Windows server 2003; however, it is not officially supported.
+The Active Directory LDAP plugin accesses Microsoft's Active Directory service to programmatically manage a Active Directory/LDAP environment.
+Supports Windows Server 2008 and later.
+Testing has been done with Windows server 2003; however, it is not officially supported.

 # Key Features